awsajp/ec2-spot-workshops/workshops/ec2-spot-cloudwatch-integration/README.md

 Request Fulfillment" triggers and Lambda increases the decreases capacity in ASG4_OD

-This replacement takes immediateley min as explained in PPT
+This replacement takes immediateley min as explained in PPT.

 ### Workshop Cleanup